Cnobles815/OHeroV2/README.md

 TODO: Figure out what database to use.
 SQL...something.

 TODO: Build into Ionic App?
-Conflicts with Angular.js?
+Conflicts with Angular.js? [[DONE!
+Integrated with Ionic]]

+TODO: Build utilize physics engine.

+TODO: Need visual asssets (player sprite etc etc).

 The overall goal is to have a mobile/desktop app wherein the user can build their 'hero' and have the character grow in power and capabilities for mundane events attached to their account --- such as returning to a specific location, travel distance, and perhaps eventually purchases or health monitoring.